1969 World Series: Aftermath and legacy

+In popular culture

 In a 1999 episode of Everybody Loves Raymond, Ray and his brother Robert travel to the National Baseball Hall of Fame to see a ceremony honoring the 1969 Mets.
 The episode ends with the brothers singing "Meet the Mets."

 This series is a major plot point in the 2000 film Frequency, where John Sullivan (Jim Caviezel) discovers that he can communicate with his long-dead father 30 years in the past over a ham radio during the time when the Series is being played.
 He overcomes his father's skepticism that he is 30 years in the future by describing events in the upcoming games, including the Shoe Polish incident with Jones.

 It is also a plot point in the 2012 movie Men in Black 3, which depicts the last out of Game 5.
 The clairvoyant alien character Griffin (played by Michael Stuhlbarg) asserts, among other things, that the baseball pitched by Jerry Koosman was "aerodynamically flawed" because the horsehide tanner's wife had left him, that Davey Johnson only became a baseball player because his father "couldn't find a football to give him for his eighth birthday," and that Cleon Jones would have been born a woman had his parents not had "an extra glass of wine before going to bed."

 In a Batman '66 story that crosses over with the Legion of Super-Heroes, Egghead goes to the future and refuses to trust the future museums because they say the Mets win the 1969 World Series.